sonocotta/esparagus-media-center/README.md

 ## Using Esparagus Media Center with the Home Assistant

-There is a number of ways Esprargus Media Center devices can be integrated into the Home Assistant setup.
+There are several ways Esprargus Media Center devices can be integrated into the Home Assistant setup.
 Each of them gives a unique feature, losing some other in return.
 As usual, there is no perfect solution for everyone, but perhaps there is one for you.
 Below is the summary table of the methods known to me and tested by me.

 | Integration type                                                                                                          | Tested  | Description                                                                                                                      | Pros                                                                                                                   | Cons                                                                                                    |